Skip to main content

 1 mentions Positive Neutral Negative

-Overall, the game offers a pleasant experience, but players have reported stability issues including frame rate drops to 30 fps, key binding problems, and slow response times.
+Overall, the game offers a pleasant experience, but users have reported stability issues including glitches, inconsistent frame rates at 30 fps, and slow response times for key bindings.

 • “The game experience is nice overall, but there are some glitches such as 30 fps, key binding issues, and slow response times.”